What is Brand Journalism?

 - “Live There.
 Even If Just For a Night.”

 For example, one of the common reasons that people make a purchase decision or a subscription choice is simply because whatever they are purchasing, the money spent is worth less than the time that whatever being purchased will give back to them (think robotic vacuum cleaners like a Roomba or a Shark).
-Instead of stating that it will give them time back, tell the story of how they can finally get around to relaxing on the porch and reading the book they bought in Paris that’s been on the shelf collecting dust.
+Instead of stating that it will give them time back, tell the story of how they can finally relax on the porch and read the book they bought in Paris that’s been on the shelf collecting dust.
 You can tell the story of what it would feel like to walk in the door after a long day to a floor that’s already been robotically vacuumed.
 Showing your audience tangible value and benefit is how brand journalism will pay off for your company.

 4. Always Balance Objectivity with Subjectivity